thevladbog/quokkaq-go-backend/docs/repository-secrets.md

 -----END OPENSSH PRIVATE KEY-----
 ```

+### Other Secrets

+All other secrets should contain plain text values as appropriate for their use case.

 ## Testing Secret Configuration

 After configuring all secrets, you can test the configuration by triggering the CI/CD pipeline: